passyweb/gp7docs/source/index.rst

  .. toctree::
    :maxdepth: 2
-   :caption: A propos de Gp7
+   :caption: A propos de Gp7 et Gp7 Notes

-   about
+   about/about
-   partners
+   about/partners
-   changelog
+   about/changelog
-   faq
+   about/faq